 By studying this integrative discipline, Nutritional Sciences students fulfill pre-med requirements while learning how diet influences human physiology and disease.
 Students build a solid foundation for careers in medicine or a related health science.

 The dietetics major is a nationally accredited Didactic Program in Dietetics.
 We have one of the highest placement rates in the nation for acceptance to post-graduate supervised practice programs, which are essential in order to become a registered dietitian nutritionist.

 Learn from our Extension Specialists who are nutrition and food safety experts.
 Our specialists train agents and educators to help Georgians make nutritious food choices and keep food safe based on the latest research.

 International study gives you a competitive edge for future employment and elevates your experience at UGA.
 We offer unique trips to locations, such as Ghana or Italy, where you can travel and earn course credit at the same time.

-- Laing highlighted by Academy of Nutrition and Dietetics about 3 months ago
+- Laing named a national media spokesperson for Academy of Nutrition and Dietetics 4 weeks ago